dleeftink/QuickSet/readme.md

     })
     set.batch(0,1,2,0,3,4,2,0)

-//  1 is overwritten by 4
+//  when 4 is inserted 1 is overwritten
 //  set.rank = [ 0,4,2,3 ]
 //  set.stat = [ 3,1,2,1 ]